kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Last class, my funeral, apparently

-- My humiliation on Monday 12th June
+- I'm prepared for what is supposed to be my humiliation on Monday 12th June at chamber music class.
-- I bring Vidal a present to say thanks, a little wooden frog instrument, and he tried to kiss me and I flinch away
+- I bring the trumpet teacher a present to say thanks, a little wooden frog instrument, and he tries to kiss me and I flinch away.
-- We play Creep and My Way
+- We play Creep and My Way.
+- Before we play My Way, he tells Pablo to make sure he's recording on his phone, and he starts recording on his phone.
+- It's ugly.
+Every note is a sort of attack on me personally.
-- On playing My Way, Vidal blows his trumpet very angrily in my ear and start marching up and down angrily, humiliating me
+- The trumpet teachers blows his trumpet extremely loudly in my ear, so that it hurts, and he is marching up and down angrily, blowing his trumpet, and is all to humiliate me.
-- Everyone has their phones out recording
-- Gloria is practically wetting herself with laughter
+- Gloria comes to the door and is practically wetting herself with laughter.
-- I'm not at all surprised at any of it
+- I'm not at all surprised at any of it.
-- I walk out of the conservatory and they throw dirty water (I hope) onto me from an upstairs window (Ana's classroom actually)
+- I walk out of the conservatory front door, and they throw dirty water (I hope) onto me from an upstairs window (Ana the violin teacher's classroom actually).
-- I still have the t-shirt with stains on that they ruined
+- I still have the silk t-shirt that they ruined with the stains on it.
-- As I walk home, I "bump" into Mercedes who I realise was waiting for me the other way I walk home and when she realised I'd gone a different way she'd had to run.
-She was totally out of breath and trying to style it out
+- As I walk home, I "bump" into Mercedes who I realize was waiting for me to walk the other way I go sometimes, the way she would have been more familiar with me going, and when she realized I'd gone a different way, she'd had to run.
+She was totally out of breath and trying to style it out.
-- She was checking if I was crying
+- She was checking my face to see if I was crying.
+Perhaps she was recording it too.
-- I got home and went onto twitter and tweeted something like "well that was a crappy ending wasn't it"
+- I got home and went onto Twitter and tweeted something like "well that was a crappy ending wasn't it".
-- Suddenly a huge number of people start retweeting this post and I discover I'm on a list of around 30 people and they're all laughing at me
+- Suddenly, a huge number of people start to retweet this post and I discover I'm on a list of around 30 people and they're all laughing at what's happened.
-- I block the list owner
+- I block the list owner.
-- That was shocking and unexpected, but not in retrospect now I understand the full extent of what was going on
+- I'm shocked about that.
+I had no idea so many people were involved in the deception and the humiliation attempt at that time.
 - I was extremely upset by everything that had happened, reeling in fact.
-They broke me, but I was also high so was not able to get my head straight about anything.
+They broke me, but I was also high so was not able to get my head straight about anything that had happened.

 !!! info "Related tweets"
     - https://x.com/1FRGVN/status/1670583744283983874

 ## Tuesday 13th June

-- I go to acupuncture and I'm traumatized
+- I go to my acupuncture session and I'm extremely traumatized and shocked about what bullies they all are.
+- Maria phones me to ask me to go into the conservatory to see her.
+- I ask Maria if everyone hates me.
+She says no, no one hates me.
-- She tells me I have diabetes which I know fully well is a lie
+- The acupuncturist tells me I have diabetes, which I know fully well is a lie.
-- There is a storm and lightning destroys a tree outside
+- While I'm on the table, there is a violent storm outside, and lightning destroys a tree on the road outside.
-- I leave for Ireland and there are rainbows all over the region.
-I take it as a good sign
+- I leave for Ireland that evening and there are rainbows all over the region.
+I take it as a good sign.

 ## Ireland

-- I don't bring my connected devices so cannot use my own Twitter account
+- I don't bring my connected devices so I cannot use my own Twitter account.
-- I create a fake account and start following `jctot19`
+- I create a fake account and start following `jctot19`.
-- The weird "communication" continues between myself and this account as whoever is running it knows immediately that I have done so
+- The weird "communication" continues between myself and this account as whoever is running it knows immediately that I have done so and that it is me.

 !!! info
     - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing.

+- Stephen Terrell and some of the other practitioners are aware of what's been going on from my perspective and they clearly see I'm in a traumatized state.

 ## Youtube

-- I do a search for Vidal Sastre Sanchez Hornero on YouTube.
+- I do a search for "Vidal Sastre Sanchez Hornero" on YouTube.
 - A number of results come up, one of which is particularly interesting.
 - He is a soloist playing at the Banda Sinfónica L'Amistat - Quart de Poblet.
 There is a young woman behind him who is clearly nervous.
 Whoever is filming zooms in on him, and her.
 She constantly looks up at him.
 I now wonder if she is medicated.